-4.1 The programme of study shall be specified in the Programme Specification; alterations and additions to the programme of study must be authorised by the Senate or Committee acting on its behalf.
+- 4.1 The programme of study shall be specified in the Programme Specification; alterations and additions to the programme of study must be authorised by the Senate or Committee acting on its behalf. - 4.2 Students must complete to the satisfaction of the examiners all the courses in a given year of study in order to qualify to the next year of the programme, except under the provisions of paragraph 5.7.

-- 4.2 Students must complete to the satisfaction of the examiners all the courses in a given year of study in order to qualify to the next year of the programme. - 4.3 Students who fail to meet the requirements in paragraph 4.2 may re-enter the examinations for failed courses in accordance with the provisions in paragraph 5.5.
+4.3 Students who fail to meet the requirements in paragraph 4.2 may re-enter the examinations for failed courses in accordance with the provisions in paragraph 5.5.